conda-forge/miniforge/README.md

 #### Mambaforge

-Latest installers with mamba in the base environment
+Latest installers with Mamba in the base environment:

 | OS      | Architecture          | Download  |